chuv13/vinnymarquez/_posts/2020-04-12-teenage-op-z-perfect-for-song-writing.markdown

 ### PRICE
 It's (a bit expensive) at around 599 USD.
 Add that to shipping & taxes.
 Ugh.
 Maybe, you can wait for Black Friday and get a discount if they offer any promos.
-{% include image_full.html imageurl="/assets/blog/posts/op-z/price.png" title="New Gear" caption="The case was free from the shop that I purchased it from, but it really doesn't come with the unit by default." %}
+{% include image_full.html imageurl="/assets/blog/posts/op-z/price.png" title="New Gear" caption="That's 30K+ without tax & shipping.
+Ugh." %}

 ### GIG READY?
 I haven't really tried but I feel you have to have some kind of controller for it be easier to use in a gig setting.
 A mixer would also be nice.